Babies by Gyo Fujikawa Children's Book Summary and Review

 Gyo Fujikawa (1908-1998) was a children's book author and illustrator who was probably most well-known for her fanciful drawings depicting children from every possible background.
 During her years as a children's illustrator, she revolutionized the publishing industry's depictions of children, and helped publishers to move forward in depicting a world where everyone has a place in the pages of a children's book.

-Babies by Gyo Fujikawa (ISBN-10: 0448030845, 1963) is a simple, yet elegant early board book that should grace every young child's shelf.
-Set firmly in the arena of children's classics, this book shows the joy and wonder of life with a baby.
+by Gyo Fujikawa is a simple, yet elegant early board book that should grace every young child's shelf.
+And is also one of Gyo's most joyfully inclusive titles.
+This book shows the joy and wonder of life with a baby.
+Babies

 Without pretense, author and illustrator Gyo Fujikawa shows babies of every kind being held, snuggled, toddling, and playing.
 This book makes a wonderful introduction to the topic of a new sibling, and masterfully captures the simple yet wondrous miracle of babyhood.

-It is clear that Fujikawa knows here subject!
-She depicts babies from infancy through toddlerhood, in the tender stage when they are so easy to hold that they look like a baby doll, through their infancy of sleeping and crying and sleeping some more, to their curious and indefatiguable toddlerhood.
+It is clear that Fujikawa knows her subject!
+She depicts babies at different ages and stages: in the tender stage when they are so easy to hold that they look like a baby doll, through their infancy of sleeping and crying and sleeping some more, to their curious and endlessly active toddler years.